COLLABORATIVE TEAM SPACE PROTOTYPE

-Hackable framework that allows users to deploy and test their own tools and technologies, while also forming micro-environments inside the larger studio space.
+Hackable framework that allows students at IIT's Institute of Design to deploy and test their own tools and technologies, while forming micro-environments inside the larger studio space.

 CUSTOM TOOLS AND FRAMEWORKS

 Teams are increasingly working in a distributed fashion and they need to be able to easily connect and collaborate with one another while having their shared artifacts at hand.

 The Institute of Design is the birthplace of many of the tools and frameworks used globally in design research and strategic planning today.
 We studied and unpacked team activities at ID with a customized series of these very tools and frameworks.

 Users helped us to better understand the way interdisciplinary teams work in analog and digital collaborative settings at ID and uncover ways to make them more productive and efficient.